Data

 LinkedEarth got started because of how impractical it was (back in 2015 or so) to work with paleoclimate data.
 Since then, we have created comprehensive data standards.
 These standards comprise three key elements:

 Standard Vocabulary: NOAA developed the PaST Thesaurus to establish consistent terminology across the field.
-ADD Lipdverse vocabs
+For datasets on the LiPDverse, we have aligned key components of the LiPD vocabulary with the PaST Thesaurus.
+You can browse the LiPDverse vocabulary here

 Reporting Guidelines: The PaCTS standard specifies crowdsourced guidelines for reporting paleoclimate data.
 This collaborative effort involved over 135 international researchers and received recognition from the American Geophysical Union, at its 2019 annual meeting plenary session.